stormzeus/digit_recognition/README.md

 A simple CNN model for recognising digits.

-Pass a image path to the model for testing

-## Future Scope:

-Implement a GUI for drawing images instead of passing a link to image
+Draw an image on the pygame.
+The CNN model is attempt to identify the digit.

 # Install Dependencies